Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$: Orbifold 1-cycles with 2 segments

-The length functional might not be continuous in general in terms of the pointwise topology.
-However this will not be a problem for us since we confine ourself only to piecewise-geodesic orbifold 1-cycles with 2 segments that are $L$-Lipschitz.
+For any $[c]\in\Gamma$ with representative $c$, the \textit{length} of $[c]$ is defined by summing together the length of each $c_i$.
+The length functional is well-defined but might not be continuous in general in terms of the pointwise topology.
+However this will not be a problem for us since we will confine ourself only to piecewise-geodesic orbifold 1-cycles with 2 segments that are $L$-Lipschitz.
 Denoted by $\Gamma^{\le L}$ for all orbifold 1-cycles with 2 segments of length less or equal to $L$, $\Gamma^0$ for all orbifold 1-cycles with 2 segments of zero length.